lucaargolo/fabric-seasons/README.md

 # Seasons

-Seasons is a fork of *[Fabric Seasons](https://github.com/lucaargolo/fabric-seasons)* by D4rkness_King.
+Seasons is a fork of *[Fabric Seasons](https://github.com/lucaargolo/fabric-seasons)*.
 What is different?
-Asides from early 1.18 support, all non-technical blocks and items have been removed to take seasons to their most basic form.
-As well, some biome weather and seasonal colors have been improved and tailored for the *[Isabella](https://github.com/yurisuika/Isabella)* resource pack.
+All non-technical blocks and items have been removed to take seasons to their most basic form.
+As well, sub-seasons have been added for more gradual transitions of time in both color and plant growth!

 ---